sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 And then, once he felt as though he were right underneath his prey, he burst out from the ground laughing--

-And something slimy and acidic immediately wrapped itself around Snatcher's neck, pulling and redirecting his trajectory such that he was slammed firmly into the floor of his lab.
+And something slimy and acidic immediately wrapped itself around Snatcher's neck, pulling and redirecting his trajectory such that he was slammed firmly into the floor of his lab and promptly pinned.

 "A laudable attempt, Snatcher.
 Unfortunately, one's thoughts and intents are not quite as private as you would expect, in the dreamscape."